aws-samples/serverless-patterns/smk-lambda-queue-mode-python-sam/README.md

 - curl >= 7.75 (for `--aws-sigv4` support)
 - Apache Kafka 4.2+ cluster (see Deployment Path A to provision one automatically)

+> **Security note:** This pattern uses PLAINTEXT with no authentication between the producer and the Kafka broker.
+Traffic is unencrypted and unauthenticated.
+This is intentional for a self-contained demo — do not use this configuration outside of an isolated sandbox.
+For production use, configure SASL/SCRAM or Mutual TLS (mTLS) on the broker and add the corresponding credentials to the ESM `SourceAccessConfigurations`.

 ## Costs

 This pattern uses Amazon EC2 (t3.medium), AWS Lambda, Amazon SQS, Amazon CloudWatch, and Amazon VPC resources.
 See [AWS Pricing](https://aws.amazon.com/pricing/) for details.
 There are costs associated with these services beyond the Free Tier.